dvespasiani/Archaic_introgression_in_PNG/code/README.md

 ## Scripts
-* All analyses used the R module: R-bundle-Bioconductor/3.7-intel-2018.u4-R-3.5.1 on Spartan.
+* All analyses used the modules: R-bundle-Bioconductor/3.7-intel-2018.u4-R-3.5.1 and web_proxy on Spartan.
 * All SNPs input/output are in GRCh37/hg19 coordinates

 ### command line used: